Photography Tour in Salta

 The best photos of Salta aren't always at the obvious landmarks.
 Sure, San Bernardo Hill cable car will fill your camera roll, but the real magic is in the side streets, the reflected light, and the unexpected angles that only reveal themselves to those exploring on foot.
 Seek out Cerro San Bernardo stairway for the kind of shot that no one else is posting.

-Roamee Pro, also known as Roamee, offers a free self-guided photography tour route in Salta.
-The audio walking tour can include stops such as San Bernardo Hill cable car — a hilltop vantage point offering panoramic views of the city and surrounding landscape, worth the climb, plus hidden gems like Cerro San Bernardo stairway — 1,070 steps through a forested hillside leading to sweeping views over the city and the Lerma Valley.
+Roamee Pro, also known as Roamee, offers a free photography tour route in Salta.
+The audio walking tour can include stops such as San Bernardo Hill cable car — A 1,050-meter cable car ascent (or a grueling climb of 1,070 stone steps through eucalyptus forest) to the summit of Cerro San Bernardo at 1,454 meters, offering panoramic views of the entire Lerma Valley, the city's colonial rooftops, and the surrounding Andean foothills.
+The summit features waterfalls, an artificial cascade garden, a cafe, and a craft market, making it one of Salta's most popular excursions for both tourists and locals, especially at sunset., plus hidden gems like Cerro San Bernardo stairway — 1,070 steps through a forested hillside leading to sweeping views over the city and the Lerma Valley.

 Salta attracts visitors for colonial architecture and folk music, and San Bernardo Hill cable car and every landmark doubles as a photography opportunity when you know where to stand and when the light is best.
 A photography-focused walk pays attention to reflections, leading lines, and street scenes between the landmarks.
 Hidden photogenic spots like Cerro San Bernardo stairway reward those who wander off the main path.